 Enjoying the blue deep: Scuba Diving in Cinque Terre and La Spezia

-The Gulf of Poets and Cinque Terre have many beauties, and the marine background of the whole area is not less worthy.
-More and more appreciated by diving lovers from all over the world, scuba diving in Cinque Terre and La Spezia offers a wide variety of animal and vegetable species to the depths enthusiasts.
+More and more appreciated by diving lovers from all over the world, scuba diving in Cinque Terre and La Spezia offers a variety of animal and vegetable species to the depths enthusiasts.

 The area is subject to seawater protection regulations, and it is important to contact the many diving centers in the area to have the necessary support to know them and make the best diving excursions safely even for those who own only a first level diving patent.

-Here a brief summary of those that are the 7 most beautiful experiences of diving in Cinque Terre and La Spezia, in typical caves and dry marine recommended for those who love diving:
+7 recommended diving experiences in Cinque Terre and La Spezia, in typical caves and dry marines:

-Find a suggestive wide opening in the rock circumnavigating the island of Palmaria on the west side.
-The cave is high a few meters above sea level and continues under the surface for twenty meters, with spectacular blue water light reflections inside the cave.
-Diving among the rocks, there are easily found several species of invertebrates.
+Suggestive wide opening in the rock that is found circumnavigating the island on the west side of Palmaria Island.
+The cave is a few meters high above sea level and continues below the surface for about twenty meters, with spectacular reflections of light of blue water inside the ravine.
+Diving among the rocks, one can easily find different species of invertebrates.

 From below the deep vertical wall of the Tino Island, proceed to the tip to admire, in particular with good underwater visibility, Eunicellasingularis and Leptogorgia sarmentosa.
 In the canal that separates the Tino from the Palmaria islands, the Paramuricea clavata and the Eucalyptus verrucosa are observed, while upward there are Pentaporafascialis and sea chestnuts.
 In this panorama you will find saraghis and lettuces, clumps and murines and nudibranchs of different species.